 Symbolic Meaning of the Horse

-The Westbury White Horse is not just a random figure carved into the hillside; it has a symbolic meaning embedded in its design.
-The horse is facing to the left, which is significant as it symbolizes strength and power.
-It is also thought to be a representation of the Celtic goddess Epona, who was associated with horses, fertility, and prosperity.
+The Westbury White Horse is more than just a figure carved into the hill; it holds symbolic meaning.
+The horse faces left, symbolizing strength and power.
+It is also thought to represent the Celtic goddess Epona, who was associated with horses, fertility, and prosperity.

 The Horse’s Appearance Has Changed Over Time

-The appearance of the Westbury White Horse has changed over the years due to various restoration efforts.
-In the 19th century, the horse had a longer tail and a different shaped head.
-It wasn’t until the major restoration project in 1987 that the horse regained its original shape and size.
+Over the years, the appearance of the Westbury White Horse has evolved.
+In the 19th century, the horse had a longer tail and a differently shaped head.
+The 1987 restoration returned the horse to its original form, preserving its historical integrity.

 UFO Sightings at the White Horse

-The Westbury White Horse has been the subject of many UFO sightings over the years.
-Some even claim to have seen strange lights hovering around the horse or making formations above it.
-One theory suggests that the horse has a strong magnetic field that attracts these sightings.
+The Westbury White Horse has been linked to UFO sightings over the years.
+Some people claim to have seen unusual lights hovering around the site or even forming patterns in the sky above it.
+One theory suggests that the horse’s location may be a hotspot for magnetic activity, drawing strange occurrences.

 FAQs About the Westbury White Horse